felipexavier1995/High-Availability-with-Mysql-/README.md

 	</p>
 </div>

-Now, on the replication server, we'll create a user using the command and then grant permissions to the new user.
+Now, on the replication server, we wll create a user using the command and then grant permissions to the new user.
+#
+CREATE USER 'repl'@'%' IDENTIFIED BY 'password';
+GRANT REPLICATION SLAVE ON *.* TO 'repl'@'%';
+FLUSH PRIVILEGES;
+#
+PS: We need switch the name 'password' for anything password.

+Still on the replication server, let's check the replication point using the command. show master status;